 Administrators play a crucial role in shaping the college campus and community.
 It is your responsibility to design policies and conditions that allow for student diversity and support the various needs of its community.
 If you truly desire to advance the educational success of the parenting students on your campus, you may first consider the policies on campus.
 Do your policies discourage or exclude pregnant/parenting students from living arrangements, extracurricular activities, educational opportunities, etc?
 Is your campus fit to support parenting students’ needs-such as lactation rooms, diaper decks, or family housing?

-To address school policies, we recommend that you review Feminists for Life’s model policies found here.
 To begin to investigate the “family friendliness” of your campus, we recommend that you take the Pregnancy Resources Survey found here.

 Also, your school may be able to receive funding to support pregnant and parenting students.
 The Feminists for Life (FFL) Pregnancy Assistance Fund provides grants from the US Department of Health and Human Services.
 Inspired by Feminists for Life’s Pregnancy Resource Forums, the first of four components provides grants to states in order to support pregnant and parenting students at institutions of higher education.
 Grants are awarded every three years.
 Administrators need to apply to the state for direct funding.
 To learn more about these funds, please go to http://www.hhs.gov/ash/oah/